Null-Austin/Null-Austin/README.md

 Hello, I'm Austin.
 I work In python, html, css, javascript and lua. clearly python is my favorite.
-I support any negative comments, along as you have proof of it, being a bad scripted is not proof ;).
+I support any negative comments, along as you have proof of it, being bad is not proof ;).
 I enjoy talking, and I'm american, console wars suck, because atari is clearly the best console.
 Markdown is annoying
 <br><br>
 I am a chest enthusiast, and I'm sadly only 400 rating, I have been playing on and off for roughly half a year.
 <br><br>